- DefinitionDevising project idea, defining the aim and main components

 - Scaling UpScaling up phase is when the project it has already shown success by obtaining impact as well as economic results and it's ready to become replicable.

-Located on the Yucatán Peninsula, this project will be the first Citrus Agroforestry Educational Center in Mexico.
-It will serve as a demonstration and educational space for regenerative citrus agroforestry for 4,000 farmers, students and researchers.
-The project will teach farmers how to make the agroforestry transition while providing a living example right on their doorstep.
+Located on the Yucatán Peninsula, this project aims to be the main Agroforestry Educational Center in Mexico.
+It will serve as a demonstration and educational space for regenerative (citrus) agroforestry for 4,000 farmers, students and researchers.
+The project will build capacity for farmers to make the transition to climate smart agroforestry production.

 A citrus climate crisis

-Arpen’s small-scale citrus growers are currently confronted with a number of challenges.
+Arpen’s small-scale citrus and tropical fruits growers are currently confronted with a number of challenges.
 Citrus prices are declining, while climate change makes rainfall increasingly unpredictable.
-Furthermore, the Yucatan Peninsula has a very fragile ecosystem and local soils are heavily degraded.
+Furthermore, the Yucatan Peninsula has a fragile ecosystem and local soils are heavily degraded.

 All this makes it difficult for farmers to sustain their yields and, therefore, maintain a decent livelihood.
 Because in the end, it is the productivity of their farms that largely determines their income.
 There is a need for new ways of stabilizing and improving their living standards while taking environmental sustainability into account.

 Our solution: Showcasing agroforestry

 In collaboration with Arpen, we are going to utilize the capabilities of Regenerative Agroforestry to increase the farmers’ economic resilience.
 The Yucatán Agroforestry Center (YAC) will showcase citrus agroforestry production – through implementation of a context specific Model Farm – and the benefits it brings.

 Additionally, in close collaboration with the local communities, we will support several smallholders in implementing the design on part of their plot.
 Together with the activities of the YAC, these farmers and their plots are envisioned to inspire other farmers to make the transition.